 Herniated Disc/Degenerative Disc Disease, Lumbar Discopathy

 Herniated discs occur in the neck and mid-back, producing symptoms of aching or gnawing pain as well as shooting pain, tingling and numbness of the arm or other affected areas.

 Dr. Chernish’s approach includes acupuncture to eliminate pain, stretching to restore range in affected spinal segments, and exercise programs to regain strength.
 Numbness usually improves slowly over time.

 Spinal Stenosis occurs when the spinal cord is pinched in the neck or back by a herniated disc or osteophytes (bony growths related to wear and tear arthritis).
 Symptoms include back or neck pain and tingling of the arm or leg with activity that is relieved with rest.
 Dr. Chernish has many long-term patients who experience long-term pain relief with acupuncture.

 Occasional follow-up acupuncture treatments may be required.
-Best results occur when one adheres to a long term exercise program and weight loss program if required.
+The best results occur when one adheres to a long term exercise program and weight loss program if required.

 Sciatica is electrical pain shooting down the side or back of the leg, which results from a herniated disc in the lumbar spine.
 Dr. Chernish has treated this condition hundreds of times with quick and successful resolution of pain.

 In acute sciatica acupuncture will improve pain significantly, setting the stage for a range of motion and strengthening program.
 Results are best when treatment begins during the first month.

 Bell’s palsy is a complete one-sided facial paralysis that occurs following viral infections.
 It is common during pregnancy and occasionally produces facial pain.

 The condition usually responds well to acupuncture with quick return of full facial function within 4 weeks in Dr. Chernish’s experience.
 In chronic situations where the paralysis has been present for more than six months, good results are still possible with a short course of treatment.